AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-22-Rotation-along-the-circumference-of-a-circle.md

 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-04-22-Rotation-along-the-circumference-of-a-circle/Simple.gif" alt="" /></span>
 <p></p>

-<p>If you're not very familiar with sine and cosine I recommend reading up on them in one of my previous blog posts that explains them in a little more detail <a href=https://gorillasun.de/blog/Continuous-oscillating-motion-in-P5JS-with-Sine-functions>here</a>.
-However, all you need to know is that given a center point and a radius, you can draw a point on the circle defined by this center and radius using sine and cosine of a specific angle.</p>
+<p>If you're not very familiar with sine and cosine I recommend reading up on them in one of my previous blog posts that explains them in a little more detail <a href='https://gorillasun.de/blog/Continuous-oscillating-motion-in-P5JS-with-Sine-functions'>here</a>.
+In simple terms, all you need to know is that given a center point and a radius, you can draw a point on the circle (defined by this center and radius) using the sine and cosine functions for a specific angle.</p>
 <pre><code>// ----
 point(centerX + radius * cos(0), centerX + radius * sin(0))
   point(centerX + radius * cos(HALF_PI), centerX + radius * sin(HALF_PI))